beanspapa/mcp-google-news-rss/README.md

 # Google News RSS Server

-This project implements a Google News RSS server with two main tools for fetching and extracting news articles.
+This project implements a Google News RSS server with three main tools for fetching and extracting news articles.
 It is designed to be used with the MCP (Model Context Protocol) framework.

 ## Available Tools